inspireuvic/CSC586C-Fall2026/assignment-descriptions/relevant-readings.md

 - **Bigger ideas and assumptions:** Which theories, frameworks, broader arguments, or assumptions influence your thinking?
 Explain whether you would adopt, adapt, question, or test them.
 - **Critical assessment and limits of application:** What makes the paper’s contribution useful or less applicable to your study?
 Consider its evidence, context, limitations, and assumptions.

 Be specific. **“I could use their interview method” is too general.** Explain which aspect of the method you would use, what it would help you investigate, and how you would adapt it to your case study.
-If you are not borrowing something from this paper, you can simply put N/A. Note that putting N/A too many times suggests this paper may not be relevant.

 A paper does not need to contribute equally to every borrowing category.
-Where a category does not apply, briefly explain this rather than forcing a connection.
+Where a category does not apply, simply put NA rather than forcing a connection.
 Every paper should nevertheless include substantive reflection on its overall relevance and limitations.
+Thus, if you have put NA many times, it is possible you have not chosen a paper that will adequately support your research endeavour.

 ## Identifying Relationships Between Papers